lxwcd/elk/notes/elk学习.md

 - It reads the content of a single file
 - It reads each file, line by line, and sends the content to the output
 - The harvester is responsible for opening and closing file
 - If a file is removed or renamed while it's being harvested, Filebeat continues to read the file.
   So the space is reserved until the harvested closes
 - By default, Filebeat keeps the file open until `close_inactive` is reached

-filebeat 是单进程，多线程工作，一个 harvester 对应一个线程
+filebeat 是单进程，多线程工作，但一个 harvester 并非对应一个线程
 ```bash
 [root@docker src]$ pstree -p | grep filebeat
            |-filebeat(907)-+-{filebeat}(964)